 We are architects of the molecular world.
 We use organic chemistry and synthetic biology to control the shape and assembly of the molecules of life - peptides and proteins - to design new medicines, materials, and catalysts.

 We are based in the School of Chemistry at the University of Sydney.
 We collaborate widely with research groups locally and internationally.
-Our group is also part of the Sydney Nano Institute and the Drug Discovery Initiative.

 Feel free to contact Yu Heng to learn more!

 At the School of Chemistry, we have established a bio-nano space for doing cross-disciplinary chemical science.
 This space, which we like to call The Incubator, houses the capacity to conduct synthesis, molecular biology, bacterial culture, protein production and biophysical analysis.

 The Incubator is a collaboration between the Lau group and the DNA group of Dr Shelley Wickham.

 Our equipment facilites include two AKTA Pure FPLC protein purification systems, HPLC-SEC-MALS for protein characterisation, ChemiDoc system incl. fluorescence/NIR imaging, Olympus IX-81 inverted microscope, PCR machines, autoclave, centrifuges, incubators and shakers.

 Check out our photos of the Incubator lab space =)